 If you know me then you have heard about why Holliday Park my favorite park in the city!
 A nature center, great playgrounds, a number of shady spots for picnics and Frisbee, combined with the beauty of the “ruins” make this a park you can find me at year round.
 The hiking paths are easy enough for my 3 year old, but long enough to get lost in for over an hour.
 Paths lead hikers down to the White River where there are plenty of opportunities to go creek stomping (here are a few more places you can creek stomp, too).

 Have you already visited Eagle Creek and Holliday Park and want to go hiking somewhere less popular?
-Check out Southeastway Park, Flowing Well Park, Marott Park, or Fort Benjamin Harrison for urban hiking experiences that everyone will enjoy.
+Check out Southeastway Park, or Marott Park for urban hiking experiences that everyone will enjoy.
 You definitely don’t have to leave the city to feel like you’ve escaped the hustle and bustle!